What is the Apprenticeship Levy?

 What if an employer doesn't pay the Apprenticeship Levy?

-Can non-levy paying employers receive additional financial support?
+Can non-levy paying employers receive transferred apprenticeship funds?

 Are there other incentives for non-levy paying employers?